avidLearnerInProgress/rnn_lstm_mnist/Readme.md

-## Just another MNIST classification using RNN LSTM in Tensorflow
+## MNIST classification using RNN LSTM in Tensorflow